-If there's one thing the world desperately needs, it's hope.
-Even in America, where we have every creature comfort available to us, most people are unhappy with their lives and feel a sense of purposelessness.
+If there's one thing the world desperately needs, it's hope, especially given the upheaval of this past year.
+Even in America, where we have just about every creature comfort available to us, most people are unhappy with their lives and feel a sense of purposelessness.

-In other words, we've been born into a living hope through Jesus' resurrection.
+In other words, we've been born into a living hope through Jesus' resurrection, which, fittingly, we just celebrated.
 What exactly does that mean?
 Think about it from Peter's perspective.
 He was a fisherman and had a pretty routine life: he'd get up early in the morning, go fishing on the lake all day, come back home, go to bed, and get up the next day and do it all again.

 Then Jesus died, along with any hope Peter had.
 Jesus made a whole lot of promises, but what good were they if He was dead?